Cross-cut vs Micro-cut shredder – Which is better?

 On average a micro-cut shredder shreds a page over 10 times smaller than a cross-cut shredder.

-Why you need a cross-cut shredder?
+What is a cross-cut shredder?

 Cross-cut shredders offer medium level of data security and are recommended for shredding confidential documents, such as bank statements, documents with personal data or business papers.
 It is recommended to opt for the more secure P-4 cross-cut shredder, rather than the P-3 cross-cut shredder.
 On average a cross-cut shredder shreds a document into 400 particles.